 Degree or Certificate: AAS, AGS, and Certificates where applicable..
-General Education -- Not Applicable

-EMS.215 Paramedic Field Internship
+EMS.220 Paramedic Field Intership

-Paramedic Field Internship, EMS 215 will provide students the opportunity to work 40 clinical - personal preference hours under the supervision of a preceptor and 200-300 field internship hours under the supervision of an Illinois licensed EMT-Paramedic preceptor, gaining experience in the delivery of prehospital advanced life support patient care.
+In Paramedic Field Internship, EMS 220, will provide students the opportunity to work 450-550 field internship hours under the supervision of an Illinois licensed EMT-Paramedic preceptor, gaining experience in the delivery of prehospital advanced life support patient care.
 Students get ambulance experience and must meet a minimum of 40 ALS patient contacts, and must be documented as the Team Leader in 20 of those patients.
-The 40 hours clinical experiences will be in Pediatrics, Obstetrics, Geriatrics, and Psychiatrics.
 Student-instructor conferences are scheduled throughout the internship to evaluate progress.
-Students completing EMS 125 Paramedic Practice I, EMS 135 Paramedic Practice II, and EMS 215 Paramedic Field Internship will have completed 280 clinical hours and 360 field internship hours to meet program requirements.
-On successful completion of EMS 210 and EMS 215, students are eligible to take the state or national examination.
-Offered: Summer
+On successful completion of EMS 220, students are eligible to take the state or national examination.